BNasmith/PTForsyth/PTFWorkofChrist.md

 read the moral impulse in faith, its power to recast personality and refashion life.
-They did not, of course, overlook the necessity of such renovation ; but they put it down to a subse- quent action of the Spirit over and above faith almost as if the Spirit and His sanctification were a second revelation, a new dispensation.
+They did not, of course, overlook the necessity of such renovation; but they put it down to a subse- quent action of the Spirit over and above faith almost as if the Spirit and His sanctification were a second revelation, a new dispensation.
 Which